f5devcentral/f5-big-iq-lab/docs/class4/module4/lab1.rst

 |

-After few minutes, the VM is created in UDF.
+After few minutes, the VM is created in lab environment.
 Click on the new VM, go to the Subnets tab and bind additional interfaces (External and Internal).

 .. image:: ../pictures/module4/img_module4_lab1_1c.png
   :align: center